nzyuzin/teeworlds-ratings-web/README.md

 Execute the following command before starting the server the first time `bundle install`

-Once launched, server will look for database file which should be placed in the root directory of the repo.
+Once launched, the server will use a https://github.com/nzyuzin/teeworlds-ratings server to query for the game related info.
-Instructions to set up the databse are given in https://github.com/nzyuzin/teeworlds-ratings

 Using
 -----